foundev/unarc/README.md

 # why?

-I got really tired of having to hack together commands for mac and linux that would handle all the corners I needed for my work or random archived data
+I got really tired of having to hack together commands for Mac and Linux that would handle all the corners I needed for my work or random archived data buried in tons of nested folders

 # how to use